b-charles/pigs/ioc/README.md

 ## What's IOC?

-If you don't know what is IOC or DI, [this link](http://lmgtfy.com/?s=d&q=what%27s+inversion+of+control%3F) will change your life.
+If you don't know what is IOC or DI, [this link](https://letmegooglethat.com/?q=what+is+inversion+of+control) will change your life.

 ## Goals

 This framework has been written with some goals in mind:
  * No requirement for the components: third libraries can be injected quickly and nicely.
  * A strong typed support: you should never have to cast anything.
 Never.
  * A solution for cyclic dependencies: a component A which needs a component B which needs also the component A, that's not a problem of design, it's just the ruthless real world.
  * A support for tests.
 That means:
    * the possibility to mock up a different environment for each unit test,
    * the lazy loading of components, to load only what you want to test, for each unit test.
  * Auto-discovery, also known as voodoo origins.

 And some goals are deliberated ignored:
-* No notion of scope: it's classical for IOC frameworks to include the notion of scope, which defines visibility and lifecycle of components (singleton, prototype...).
+ * No notion of extendable scope: it's classical for IOC frameworks to include the notion of scope, which defines visibility and lifecycle of components (singleton, prototype...).
 But not here.
+The framework defines a notion of scopes for a different goal (component definition precedence) and the user can not extend the pre-defined scopes.
  * No integration with any web framework, but web framework can be nicely integrated in it.
  * No AOP support: voodoo is ok, but not satanism.

 ## How it work

-### Container and component
+### Container and components

-A component is something: a struct, a pointer, a map, a chan, an integer... anything but `nil`.
+A component is something: a struct, a pointer, a map, a chan, an integer...
 It's a variable that should be unique (singleton) and which will be injected in all other components that need it.
 Each component is defined by its type and optionally some _signatures_: some additional interfaces which are implemented by the component and declared when registering the component[^duck].
 Multiple components can share the same type and signatures to enable auto-discovery, but that concept can be confusing and error-prone: it can be considered good practice to register each component with a specific and unique type, and using signatures only when auto-discovery is needed.
 Any component with a value `nil` will be silently discarded and never be injected in another comonent.
 This behaviour, together with auto-discovery and scopes features, helps implement conditional component creation.

 A container is a set of components: it manages the lifecycle of each component and take in charge the injection process.
 The container is a managed component itself and can be injected in any component.